-The main entrance into the Chapel is through the Tower Door, at the left of which is the Cornerstone, laid at Commencement time in June, 1930.
-The inscription, "NISI DOMINUS", indicates the Latin form of the verse from the one hundred and twenty-seventh psalm, "Except the Lord build the house, their labor is but lost that build it."
+The main entrance to the Chapel is through the Tower Door over which is a Latin inscription which in translation reads "Trinity College Chapel, given by William Gwinn Mather, alumnus and trustee, in memory of his mother, Elizabeth Gwinn Mather."
+At the left of the entrance is the Cornerstone, laid at Commencement time in June, 1930.
+The inscription, "NISI DOMINUS," indicates the Latin form of the verse from the one hundred twenty-seventh psalm, "Except the Lord build the house, their labor is but lost that built it."
 This verse, used as the antiphon in the service held by the workmen every week during the building of the Chapel, well illustrates the spirit with which the work progressed.